Contractible subshifts: The new group properties

 We conclude that the stabilizer of the configuration we have built projects onto a finite index subgroup (namely $L$) of $H$, and contains a finite index subgroup (namely $L'$) of $K$.
-It is a general group-theoretic fact that such a subgroup has finite index in $G$, thus we have a periodic point. \end{proof}
+It is a general group-theoretic fact that such a subgroup has finite index in $G$, thus we have constructed a periodic point in $X_{G, |D \times D'|, r, m''}$ for some $m''$. \end{proof}

+Note that whenever there is a finite number of subgroups of any given finite index, the orbit of any finite-index subgroup must be finite, since the conjugation action of $H$ is by automorphisms of $K$.
+Furthermore, it is well-known that when $K$ is finitely-generated, then it has finitely many subgroups of any given finite index.
+Thus, the theorem covers all cases where $K$ is finitely-generated, which leads to the following corollary.

 \begin{corollary} Virtually polycyclic groups have finite periodic asymptotic dimension. \end{corollary}

 \begin{proof} A strongly polycyclic group is inductively defined as a group extension $G$ with exact sequence $1 \rightarrow P \rightarrow G \rightarrow \Z \rightarrow 1$ where $P$ is itself strongly polycyclic or trivial.
 Since $\Z$ is a free group, any such extension splits, so the previous lemma and induction shows that they have finite periodic asymptotic dimension.